vishwa-ddev/AssestFlow/README.md

 Odoo Hackathon Project 2026-Enterprise Asset and Resource Management System Assetflow Enterprise Asset and Resource Management System

+# Problem Statement
+AssetFlow is an Enterprise Asset and Resource Management System built on the Odoo ERP platform to simplify the way organizations manage their physical assets and shared resources.
+The system provides a centralized solution for tracking, allocating, maintaining, and monitoring assets such as equipment, furniture, vehicles, and shared spaces throughout their lifecycle.
+It is designed to serve organizations across various sectors, including businesses, educational institutions, hospitals, factories, and government agencies.
+By replacing manual processes such as spreadsheets and paper records, AssetFlow improves operational efficiency, reduces errors, and provides real-time visibility into asset availability, ownership, and condition.
+The platform also supports role-based access, structured workflows, and scalable module design, ensuring secure and organized asset management while remaining focused on core ERP functionality without including purchasing, invoicing, or accounting features.

+In today's fast-paced and technology-driven environment, organizations depend heavily on physical assets and shared resources to carry out their daily operations efficiently.
+These assets include equipment, computers, furniture, machinery, vehicles, meeting rooms, and other valuable resources that require proper tracking, allocation, maintenance, and monitoring throughout their lifecycle.
+Many organizations still rely on manual methods such as spreadsheets, paper records, or disconnected software systems to manage these assets.
+Such approaches often result in inaccurate records, duplicate allocations, poor maintenance scheduling, lack of accountability, and reduced operational efficiency.
+As organizations grow, these challenges become increasingly difficult to manage, highlighting the need for a centralized and automated asset management solution.

 ## Features

 ### Authentication